RS2002/homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - NLP & MIR & Multi-modal
-  - ISAC & Edge Intelligence
+  - Robot & Sensing
-  - Robot & Reinforcement Learning
+  - Machine Learning & Optimization

 # Education to show in About widget
 education: